mattiasnordqvist/DotNetThoughts/Results/ReadMe.md

 I'm not sure which approach is better, maybe I'll try it some day.

 Instead of having the Unit type represent void operations... maybe we could have a additional Result-type without any type-parameters, to represent void operations.

-## More ideas

-Is it possible to write a Roslyn analyzer that checks that the success property was checked before accessing Value?
-Is it possible to write a Roslyn analyzer that checks that a Result return is never left hanging?
-Even a Result<Unit> should be checked for success or failure, even though it does not contain any interesting value.

 # Return and Bind